rwfwuwx/Xianglab-publication-code/README.md

   i.e., tell ada the needs for generating the reported results.

-  The table is in the .excl format.
+  The table is in the .xlsx format.

 - ask ada to generate the **ada_report_file**